 Of course, whole house dehumidifiers do have a minor drawback when it comes to upfront installation.

-- Cost – One of the biggest deterrences for many people when considering buying a whole house dehumidifier is the upfront cost.
-Installation of a whole house dehumidifier can run you from hundreds up to a few thousand dollars depending upon the size of your home and your particular needs.
+- Cost – One of the biggest deterrence for many people when considering buying a whole house dehumidifier is the upfront cost.
+Installation can run you from hundreds up to a few thousand dollars depending upon the size of your home and your particular needs.
 You must also consider the cost of running the dehumidifier, which can add to your energy bill.
+Dehumidifier costs range from $1,200 to $2,800 for bigger houses, and $1,000 to $2,000 for smaller or average-sized homes.
+Even with such costs, you need to ensure you choose the right dehumidifier that can remove at least 70 pints/day of moisture.
+Thus, not only is it a costly investment, you need to consider which dehumidifier unit is right for you.

-Here are a couple of our favorite whole house dehumidifiers:
+Here are a couple of our favorite whole house dehumidifiers and why:

-- This Aprilaire 95 Pint dehumidifier has an automatic humidity sensor which makes for better whole home monitoring and control of the humidity levels.
+The Aprilaire 95 Pint dehumidifier is another great choice for reducing particles in your home to breathe better air.
+We love its automatic humidity sensor which makes for better whole home monitoring and control of the humidity levels.

 Ultimately, it will be up to you to decide if it is worth it to get a whole house dehumidifier.
 If you aren’t sure, it can be a great idea to have a consultation with a professional to talk it over first.